Miyu Kato (tennis)

-She achieved her career-high singles ranking of world No. 122 in January 2018.
-On 30 January 2017, she peaked at No. 30 in the WTA doubles rankings.
+She also achieved her career-high singles ranking of No. 122 in January 2018.

-In her career, Kato has won three doubles titles on the WTA Tour and two WTA 125 doubles titles.
-On the ITF Circuit, she has won four singles and 13 doubles titles.
+Kato has won five doubles titles on the WTA Tour and two WTA Challenger doubles titles.
+In addition, she has won four singles and 13 doubles titles on the ITF Circuit.

-Playing for Japan Fed Cup team, Kato has win–loss record of 6–1, as of December 2022.
+Playing for Japan Fed Cup team, Kato has a win–loss record of 6–1 (5–1 in doubles), as of June 2024.